wudizhuo/ASD-Framework/README.md

 ASD-Framework is a demo project for ASD course in MUM university.
-This project is a assignment that used to practice the design pattern.
+This project is a assignment thendat used to practice the design pattern.